Keeping web site translations up-to-date

 date with the original will be shown as

-If you want to ignore warnings on missing pages (for instance old news
+If you want to ignore warnings about missing translations (for

 A similar script for keeping track of the translations of the mailing lists